Visit Rovaniemi / Rovaniemi Tourism & Marketing Ltd

 The colder part of the year is also the time when flight prices to Iceland fall drastically and suddenly the local hotels cut their prices in more than half.
 Budget travellers wondering when to go to Iceland should aim for February or March.
 They have more daylight than the earlier winter months.

 In Greenland, there are two weather cycles, and summer and winter are so different from each other that your experience will vary greatly, in combination with the season when you visit Greenland.
 The travel season up here is spread over the summer, winter, and spring.
 Another important thing can be you have to consider the purposes of your visit.
-Do you go to Greenland to see the Northern Lights and want to try your hand at dog-sledding, October-March is the time for you.
+Do you go to Greenland to see the Northern Lights and want to try your hand at dog-sledging, October-March is the time for you.

 The high season is between May and September, because that’s when the winter ice starts to melt, which gives a lot of exciting options like skiing, boating rides, and trips to see the glacier, view some extraordinary polar wildlife like whale watching and experience the midnight sun.
 The amazing Midnight Sun can be explored during the Arctic summer time.
-To be part of a 24-hour Midnight Sun experience here in the most beautiful nature surroundings in the world is an unforgettable thing.
+To be part of a 24-hour Midnight Sun experience here in the most beautiful natural surroundings in the world is an unforgettable thing.